Codicil to Will

 A codicil is a formal legal document used to make specific amendments, modifications, or additions to an existing last will and testament without revoking or rewriting the entire instrument.
 The codicil serves as a supplement to the original will and must reference the will it intends to modify by its date of execution and the name of the testator.
 Common uses include changing a named executor, updating beneficiary designations after a marriage or divorce, modifying specific bequests, or adjusting guardianship nominations for minor children.
 Once properly executed, a codicil becomes part of the original will, and the two documents are read together as a single testamentary instrument.

 The legal doctrine of republication by codicil provides that a validly executed codicil has the effect of republishing and reaffirming the original will as of the date of the codicil.
 This means the will is treated as though it were re-executed on the date the codicil was signed, which can have significant implications for the interpretation of time-sensitive provisions and the application of changed circumstances.
 Under the Uniform Probate Code (UPC) and the traditional Wills Act formalities, a codicil must be executed with the same level of formality as the original will, including the testator's signature and the required number of witnesses.
-A last will and testament may be amended by one or more codicils, and each subsequent codicil further supplements and modifies the terms of the original will and any prior codicils.
+A Free last will may be amended by one or more codicils, and each subsequent codicil further supplements and modifies the terms of the original will and any prior codicils.

-While codicils have historically been the standard method for making minor changes to a will, modern estate planning practice increasingly favors executing an entirely new will when substantial modifications are needed.
+While codicils have historically been the standard method for making minor changes to a will, modern estate planning practice now more often favors executing an entirely new will when substantial modifications are needed.
 The reason is that multiple codicils can create confusion, ambiguity, and opportunities for litigation, particularly when they address overlapping provisions or partially contradict one another.
 Most estate planning attorneys recommend preparing a new will rather than a codicil when more than two or three changes are required, when the changes affect fundamental distribution provisions, or when the original will has already been amended by previous codicils.
 However, for straightforward, isolated changes such as replacing a named executor or updating a specific bequest, a codicil remains a practical and cost-effective solution.

 An invalid codicil does not affect the validity of the original will it attempted to amend.
 If a codicil is successfully challenged on grounds of lack of testamentary capacity, undue influence, improper execution, or fraud, the original will remains in force as though the codicil had never been executed.
 The testator must have testamentary capacity at the time the codicil is signed, meaning they must understand the nature and extent of their property, the persons who are the natural objects of their bounty, and the effect of the changes being made.
-A self-proving affidavit attached to the codicil can streamline the probate process by eliminating the need for witnesses to appear in court to verify their signatures.
-Proper execution of a codicil is just as important as the execution of the original will, and a power of attorney does not authorize an agent to execute or modify a will on the principal's behalf.
+A self-proving affidavit attached to the codicil can simplify the probate process by eliminating the need for witnesses to appear in court to verify their signatures.
+Proper execution of a codicil is just as important as the execution of the original will, and a Durable power of attorney does not authorize an agent to execute or modify a will on the principal's behalf.

 Why You Need a Codicil to Will

 You have experienced a change in family circumstances such as a marriage, divorce, birth, or death that requires updating a specific bequest or beneficiary designation in your existing will.
+Review our free codicil to will template for the standard format and provisions.

 You want to add, remove, or modify a specific gift of personal property or a cash bequest to a particular individual or charity without altering the rest of your estate plan.

 You need to update the guardianship nomination for your minor children because the original guardian is no longer an appropriate choice due to relocation, health issues, or changed relationships.
+For full updates to your estate plan, explore our professional estate planning services.

 Key Sections in a Codicil to Will